 You likely sought out a professional photographer because you know a smartphone camera will just not cut it.
 When you combine the quality of lighting with the quality of camera and lenses used, it comes across in a photographer’s work.
 But this is only the case if they have the technical aptitude with how to use a great camera with a great lens alongside great lighting equipment.
 Just like a Ferrari cannot save an inept driver from going too slow or crashing, a great camera, lens, and lighting cannot save an inept photographer.

 Retouching is an essential part of the headshot creation process.
 It is arguable that a picture has never in history been created that could not have been improved with retouching, even if just a little bit.
 Some photographers might argue that retouching just lies to the viewers, that it takes away from the image being the real you.
 This argument is likely made because they do not want to do retouching or cannot.
 There is nothing about removing fly-away hairs, acne that will not be there next week, lint on your top, and so on that takes away from the real you.
 Retouching is simply polishing the final product that will be your great headshots.

 Remember, if you are working with a manager or agent, ensure they are involved.
 Get as much of their input as possible, like:

 Find example headshots of other dancers online that you might like to mimic and share them with your photographer in advance.
 You can email or message them or at least bring them along and share with them before you start setting up to shoot.

 Finally, remember to go into your session well rested and relaxed, and with a positive attitude.
-Though getting headshots is a business transaction that can have an impact on your dance career, there is no reason to induce stress about it.
+Though working with a headshot photographer in Los Angeles is a business transaction at its foundation, and the headshots can have an impact on your dance career, there is no reason to induce stress about it.
 In fact, the experience should be fun or positive and whether or not that will be the case begins with your approach to getting headshots made.